CHAPTER 21. WEAPONS

 Sec.
 21-5.
 Sale of Firearms--Registration. [back to top]

-All persons dealing at retail within the Village in one or more of the following firearms:
+All persons dealing in private sales and not at retail or who gives away within the Village one or more of the following firearms:

 (A) Firearms of a size which may be concealed upon the person;